$0.00

 Jewel Basin Hiking Area

-Other reading: 10 weird and wonderful things Montana is known for
+Read also: 10 weird and wonderful things Montana is known for

-10. Day Trip to Glacier National Park
+10. Day trip to Glacier National Park

-Discover more: 9 breathtaking national parks in Montana
+Read also: 9 breathtaking national parks in Montana

 What to do in the Evening in Bigfork, Montana

-1. Strolling around the city
+1. Walking through the city

 2. Bigfork Summer Playhouse

-As we briefly mentioned at the beginning of this article, the Bigfork Summer Playhouse is a highly reputable theater located right in Bigfork, Montana.
+As previously mentioned, the Bigfork Summer Playhouse is a highly reputable theater located in Bigfork.
 Their mission is to bring the best of Broadway to the Rockies.
+Their regular shows start at 8 pm, with additional performances at 2 pm, 7 pm, and 7:30 pm on select days.

 3. Take a line dancing class

-The Bigfork Art & Cultural Center offers a range of events, workshops, and courses each week at various times.
+The Bigfork Art & Cultural Center offers various events, workshops, and courses each week at different times.
+Their line dancing classes often take place on Wednesday evenings from 5:30 to 6:30 pm.

-Christmas in Bigfork Montana
+Christmas in Bigfork, Montana

-If you decide to travel to Bigfork, Montana during the Christmas season, you’re in for a treat.
 Bigfork’s winter nickname is Montana’s Christmas Village.
-Each November, Bigfork starts transforming into a winter wonderland as the holiday season approaches.
+Each November, Bigfork transforms into a winter wonderland as the holiday season approaches.
+“Elves” appear on the streets to decorate downtown Bigfork with ornaments, and events take place.

 Below are a few of the notable Christmas events in Bigfork, Montana.